Discover how DNA testing can guide ADHD medication choices to better support your child's unique needs.

 testing a child for adhd

-- Initial Assessment: An appointment with a therapist, psychologist, or psychiatrist to understand the concerns, background history, and whether an ADHD assessment is appropriate.
+- Initial Assessment: You will meet with a therapist, psychologist, or psychiatrist who will listen carefully to your concerns, gather background information, and determine if an ADHD assessment is the right next step.

-- Review of Results: The clinician reviews the questionnaires alongside school reports and developmental history.
+- Review of Results: The clinician carefully reviews the questionnaire responses alongside school reports and developmental history to understand how symptoms affect daily life.

 Important Points to Know